MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/machines-view-overview.md

 >
 > When Defender for IoT is configured, you also can view the devices there.
 See [Manage your IoT devices with the device inventory for organizations](/azure/defender-for-iot/organizations/how-to-manage-device-inventory-for-organizations).

-At the top of each device inventory tab, you can see the total number of devices, the number of devices that are not yet onboarded, and the number of devices that have been identified as a higher risk to your organization.
+At the top of each device inventory tab, you can see the total number of devices, the number of devices that aren't yet onboarded, and the number of devices that are identified as a higher risk to your organization.
 You can use this information to help you prioritize devices for security posture improvements.

 The **Newly discovered** device count for network devices and IoT devices tabs, shows the number of new devices discovered, in the last 7 days, listed in the current view.